 “It was out of character,” Clarkson said following Wednesday’s practice at the Lakers’ facility in El Segundo.
 “It’s those kind of shots I got to take out and get back to what I’m doing.”

 Usually, Clarkson has done that.

-Scott hardly looked happy when he removed Clarkson with 6:35 left in the first quarter and added later, “Those are the type of mistakes you can’t continue to make.”
-But Scott downplayed Clarkson’s recent hiccups.
+Scott hardly looked happy when he removed Clarkson with 6:35 left in the first quarter.
+Scott later added, “Those are the type of mistakes you can’t continue to make.”
+Soon after, Scott downplayed Clarkson’s recent hiccups.

 “I don’t put a whole lot of stock into it,” Scott said.
 “You’re going to have stretches in this season where you’ll have bad games.
 I know him very well.
 He’s not happy with the way he’s played.”

 It sure did not sound like it, though Clarkson sounded confident on the remedy to fix his recent issues.